BLSQ/iaso/docs/pages/dev/how_to/create_mobile_reports/create_mobile_reports.en.md

 In order to reference the right path, then remove css and js folder as they are empty.

-Inside `build/static` folder, create zip file with the whole content by selecting all files then zip, provide the name for the zip and let the process finish compressing files .
+Inside the `build/static` folder, create the zip file with the whole content by selecting all files then zip.
+Provide a name for the zip and let the process finish completely.

 ### 2. Upload the zip file

-Login with super user(with admin access) to Django admin interface: `/admin``:
+Login with a super user account (with admin access) to Django admin interface: `/admin``:

 - Go to `/admin`
 - Open the `Report versions` menu